awesto/django-shop/docs/reference/cart-checkout.rst

 In most use-cases, the default cart implementation will do the job.
 These default classes can be found at :class:`shop.models.defaults.cart.Cart` and :class:`shop.models.defaults.cart_item.CartItem`.
 To materialize the default implementation, it is enough to ``import`` these two files into the merchants shop project.
-Otherwise create your own cart implementation inheriting from ``BaseCart`` and ``BaseCartItem``.
+Otherwise we create our own cart implementation inheriting from ``BaseCart`` and ``BaseCartItem``.
 Since the item quantity can not always be represented by natural numbers, this field must be added to the ``CartItem`` implementation rather than its base class.
 Its field type must be countable, so only ``IntegerField``, ``FloatField`` or ``DecimalField`` are allowed as